 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-horror, urban fantasy that was published by Tor Teen on April 5, 2016 and has 303 pages.
+horror, urban fantasy in eBook edition that was published by Tor Teen on April 5, 2016 and has 303 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Chicks Kick Butt, Dark Descendant, Deadly Descendant, Rogue Descendant

 First in the Nightstruck urban fantasy horror series for young adults set in Philadelphia in the Center City neighborhood and revolving around the beleaguered Becket Walker.